Beartooth (band): Aggressive and lineup changes (2015–2018)

-It was made known by Caleb Shomo that the band are working on new material via his Instagram in August, however a release date was not mentioned.
-In August the band performed at Reading and Leeds, later supporting heavy metal band Slipknot along with Suicidal Tendencies in North America and Canada in October, and toured as a headline act in the UK in November.
-On April Fools' Day the band released a "swingcore jazz" version of their song "Dead" as a prank to fans stating that it was brand new material, however they did state that the album's recording had finished in March and would be released later this year.
-On April 4 the band announced that they had parted ways with their drummer Brandon Mullins on good terms and wished the best for him, they also assured fans that this would not interfere with upcoming tours with former Being as an Ocean's drummer Connor Dennis stepping-in in a touring capacity.
+In August 2015, Shomo announced, via Instagram, that the band was working on new material, but no release date was mentioned.
+In August, the band performed at Reading and Leeds, later supporting Slipknot along with Suicidal Tendencies in North America and Canada in October, and toured as a headline act in the UK in November.
+On April Fools' Day the band released a "swingcore jazz" version of its song "Dead" as a prank to fans stating that it was brand new material, however it did state that the album's recording had finished in March and would be released later that year.
+On April 4, 2016, the band announced that it had parted ways with its drummer Brandon Mullins on good terms and wished the best for him, and it also assured fans that this would not interfere with upcoming tours, with former Being as an Ocean's drummer Connor Dennis stepping-in in a touring capacity.

-The band then toured as headline act from early March to mid May with a variety of support acts; Silent Planet, Ghost Key, Stray from the Path, My Ticket Home and Former on mixed dates and has been announced as one of the performers of Download Festival 2016.
+The band then toured as headline act from early March to mid-May with a variety of support acts: Silent Planet, Ghost Key, Stray from the Path, My Ticket Home, and Former on mixed dates and had been announced as one of the performers of Download Festival 2016.

 On April 16, 2016, it was leaked that Beartooth would release Aggressive on June 3.
 The band later confirmed the album title and premiered its title track on Sirius XM's Octane channel that day.